Edge computing drives IT change closer to home

 Schneider Electric's senior research analyst for the Data Center Science Center, Patrick Donovan, explains some of that infrastructure.
 He believes that IT resiliency is critical – from POS to digital displays and inventory management, there may generally be a UPS and generator to keep the IT going and backed up in the event of a power outage.

-“With IT being so critical, stores and supply chain edge computing sites should also consider adding in some redundancy to their critical infrastructure systems just as a centralised data centre would do,” says Donovan.
+“With IT being so critical, stores and supply chain edge computing sites should also consider adding in some redundancy to their critical infrastructure systems just as a centralised data center would do,” says Donovan.

 Retailers must also try to keep the hardware out of sight, while making sure that the technology experience remains front and centre and information is shared without any latency.